 Not to get morbid on you, but we also calculate how long you’re going to live, based on gender-specific mortality tables.
 For most women, it’s 87-years-old.

-Since it’s a gift to “Future You,” we forecast it over 20 years.
+This is a gift to “Future You.”
+We forecast it over 20 years.
 We start by estimating how much it could be if you begin by investing 25% of your investable assets and deposit 5% of your salary into the account on an on-going basis.
 That said, as we analyze your other goals and priorities, we may recommend different amounts.

 Over to you on this one.
 You tell us how much you need, and we work to get you there.